mwaylabs/generator-m-ionic/docs/guides/greenhouse.md

 #### Configure Greenhouse Environment
 When you hit `continue`, the setup will jump right to the `Build` configuration.
 Navigate back to `Environment`.
-This part is needed to tell Greenhouse how to build your Generator-M-Ionic app:
+This part is needed to tell Greenhouse how to prepare and build your Generator-M-Ionic app by uploading the `greenhouse.sh` file of your project.
+If you're interested on what exactly the `greenhouse.sh` does, read the Generator-M-Ionic [Continuous Integration Guide](./ci.md).

 <p align="center">
   <img width="800" src="res/4_gh_environment.png"><br>